lokesh1729/blog.lokesh1729.com/cljjwalwf001q09l7e58513h8.md

 # Tracking Expenses

 In 2015, I used [walnut (now axios)](https://axio.co.in/walnut/) app to track my expenses.
-I used to track each and every penny using the app.
+I used to track every penny using the app.
 From net banking, credit card, debit card, and cash transactions, everything I used to track.
-At that time, I didn't think about investments much.
-It also helped me in reminding myself about the bills.
-But, at that time, I didn't concerned about my data privacy.
-I didn't know that I am giving permission to read all my SMS'es and transactional data.
+At that time, I didn't think about investments much and didn't concerned about my data privacy either.
+Most of us don't realize the impact of giving an app permission to read all the SMS'es and transactional data.
+It has its pros and cons.
+One of the pros is that fintech companies use the data to analyze financial behavior and give better loan offers.
+But the con is the data we are giving them is permanent, they can use it for a very long time and may share it with other companies too.

 Later, in 2020, I created a spreadsheet to enter the data in a summary format, to get a clear picture.
-Today, I realized that I should have simply exported the data from Walnut and simply put it in the spreadsheet.
+Today, I realized that I should have exported the data from Walnut and put it in the spreadsheet 🤦‍♂️.

 ![Spreadsheet template](https://cdn.hashnode.com/res/hashnode/image/upload/v1688206688252/0cbacc1d-d6ef-4cf4-bf4c-2a095d39e005.png align="center")

 Later in 2021, I improved the template to a better version.
-But, still, the manual process of entering from Walnut into the spreadsheet still exists.
+But, still, the manual process of entering from Walnut into the spreadsheet exists.

 ![Spreadsheet template 2](https://cdn.hashnode.com/res/hashnode/image/upload/v1688235670883/117f9360-6e6e-49a5-9027-e13388fd87ef.png align="center")